 Lyme Disease Action is a registered charity run entirely by volunteers.
-We rely entirely on donations and receive no funding from commercial sources.
+We have neither employees not premises.
+We rely entirely on donations and receive no funding from commercial sources or advertising.
 The information we provide is impartial, evidence based and we are accredited to NHS England’s Information Standard.

 The charitable aims of LDA are:

 The relief of persons suffering from Lyme Disease, other Borrelioses and associated diseases in particular but not exclusively by:

 - Raising awareness of the public at large including conferences, information and support

 - Scientific and medical education and research in topics related to Lyme disease, other Borrelioses and associated diseases provided the useful results of such research are published.

 You can see our annual reports at the charity commission website by entering our name or charity number in the search box.

 We are a group of people affected by Lyme disease.
 Most of us are scientists and we are all volunteers, fitting LDA activities around our daily lives.

 Andrew is a former Architect who contracted Lyme Disease while living in the Highlands of Scotland.
 Although he remembered a tick bite in early 2011, there had been no EM.
 Living in a deer forest he was already aware of Lyme and began a diary of symptoms.
 Despite this causing him to be suspected of being “neurotic” and “obsessive” by a succession of GPs, the diary ultimately led to a blood test and confirmation of Lyme Disease.
 Prolonged, repeated, and combination, oral antibiotics over two years restored him to 90%, but not before failing cognitive and physical function had forced retirement.